 CG Associates is a membership scheme for artists, writers and independent curators working in contemporary art.
 It has been developed by Castlefield Gallery to support members in developing their work and careers by providing information, skills, opportunities, resources, promotion and critical dialogue.
-The CG Associates scheme will act as a hub, bringing together artists, curators and writers, facilitating critical exchange and engagement with members’ work and strengthening the artistic ecology of the North West.
-The scheme will include user-generated activities, developed in response to members’ needs and requests.
+The CG Associates scheme acts as a hub, bringing together artists, curators and writers, facilitating critical exchange and engagement with members’ work and strengthening the artistic ecology of the North West.
+The scheme includes user-generated activities, developed in response to members’ needs and requests.

 Annual membership costs £60; you can join here.

 Benefits of the scheme include:

 - Opportunities to apply for three Launch Pad exhibitions a year at Castlefield Gallery (see below for details of how to apply).